p2made/p2vagrant/docs/01_Create_Bare_VM.md

 --

 Here I create a bare VM with an ARM build of Ubuntu & `vmware_desktop` as the Vagrant provider.
 In step 3 I install fish shell.
-After that fish is the shell in `ssh` sessions & provisioning scripts.
+After that fish is the shell in `ssh` sessions.

 ### Install VMware Fusion